EvanSpangler/evanspangler.github.io/content/cmmc-compliance.md

 ## Common Challenges We Address

-**Budget Constraints** - Small contractors often struggle with compliance costs.
-We help prioritize spending and identify cost-effective solutions.
+**Budget Constraints** - We help small contractors prioritize spending and identify cost-effective solutions.

-**Technical Complexity** - NIST 800-171 and CMMC requirements can be overwhelming.
-We translate requirements into practical implementation steps.
+**Technical Complexity** - We translate NIST 800-171 and CMMC requirements into practical implementation steps.

-**Resource Limitations** - Without dedicated IT staff, compliance seems impossible.
-We provide the expertise you're missing.
+**Resource Limitations** - We provide the expertise you need when you lack dedicated IT staff.

-**Timeline Pressure** - Contract deadlines don't wait.
-We develop realistic timelines and help you move quickly without cutting corners.
+**Timeline Pressure** - We develop realistic timelines and help you move quickly without cutting corners.

 ## CMMC Compliance Process